stew675/qidi-plus4-extras/stepper-motor-tweaks/README.md

 ## Per Section Changes

-Within each of the mentioned configuration sections within your `printer.cfg` file, find the named fields and change the associated value to the newly specified value.
+For each of the mentioned configuration sections within your `printer.cfg` file, find the named fields and change the associated value to the newly specified value.
 Please ensure that all `hold_current` configurations in your `printer.cfg` file are commented out.
 They usually are by default, but this is essential for the best print quality.